RobinGJonsson/Geo-Memory/README.md

 ## Features

 - __Home Page Title Box__
-    - The title box contains buttons that let's the player access the instructions, the leaderboard and start the game.
+    - The title box contains buttons that let the player access the instructions, and the leaderboard and start the game.

     <img src="assets/images/title-box.png" width=50%/>

 - __Instructions__

-    - The instructions opens from the home page instructions button.
+    - The instructions open from the home page instructions button.
     - Gives the user crystal clear instructions of how the game works and its rules.
 It explains in detail how the difficulties are applied and what they represent.

     <img src="assets/images/instructions.png" width=50%/>

 - __The Game Area__